hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

    - **She come walk in here like she own the place** (She came walking in here as if she owned the place)
    - **I'm a go try find it** (I'm going to try to find it)

-5. Aspectual markers: Words like "been," "done," and "finna" are used as aspectual markers to indicate the timing or nature of an action.
+5. Aspectual markers: Words like “been,” “done,” and “finna” are used as aspectual markers to indicate the timing or nature of an action.

    Examples:
    - **I been knowing that** (I've known that for a long time)
    - **He done lost his mind** (He has completely lost his mind)
    - **We finna eat** (We're about to eat)

-6. Tag questions: AAVE uses distinctive tag questions, often with invariant "ain't."
+6. Tag questions: AAVE uses distinctive tag questions, often with invariant “ain't.”

    Examples:
-   - **You coming, ain't you?** (You're coming, aren't you?)
+   - **You coming, ain't you?** (You're coming, aren’t you?)
-   - **That's good, ain't it?** (That's good, isn't it?)
+   - **That's good, ain't it?** (That's good, isn’t it?)

-7. Quotative expression: "Be like" is commonly used to introduce reported speech or thoughts.
+7. Quotative expression: “Be like” is commonly used to introduce reported speech or thoughts.

    Examples:
-   - **He be like, "I ain't doing that"** (He said, "I'm not doing that")
+   - **He be like, “I ain't doing that”** (He said, “I'm not doing that”)
-   - **She was like, "Where you been at?"** (She said, "Where have you been?")
+   - **She was like, “Where you been at?”** (She said, “Where have you been?”)

-8. Existential "it": The use of "it" instead of "there" in existential constructions.
+8. Existential “it”: The use of “it” instead of “there” in existential constructions.

    Examples:
    - **It's a party tonight** (There's a party tonight)
-   - **It ain't no more food left** (There isn't any more food left)
+   - **It ain't no more food left** (There isn’t any more food left)

 9. Double subjects: The use of a pronoun immediately after the subject for emphasis.